-Steam Rooms can be wonderful places and have positive effects on skin, muscle, joints while helping to relieve stress, however there are always a few people that manage to detract from the otherwise therapeutic experience.
-I like to think it’s more ignorance than anything else, so I thought I’d put ‘pen to paper’ on a few Steam Room etiquette issues, so that people can enjoy Steam Rooms as they should be enyoyed.
+The time-honoured ritual of rejuvenating in a steam room – the positive effects on skin, muscles and joints while also helping to relieve stress are well documented.
+However there are always a few people who manage to detract from the otherwise therapeutic experience.
+I like to think it’s more ignorance than anything else, so I thought I’d put ‘pen to paper’ on a few steam room etiquette issues, assuring the experience is enjoyed as it should be.

-1. People, we are not in Ancient Rome; steam rooms are now mainly unisex, don’t come into the steam room naked.
+1. We are not in Ancient Rome; steam rooms are now mainly unisex, don’t come into the steam room naked.
 Even if you are in a single sex steam room, please don’t come in naked.
-There really is no need to.
+There really is no need.
 If you don’t want to wear trunks, then fine don’t, however please have the decency to put a towel round your waist to protect your ‘modesty’.
 Furthermore, if you are only wearing a towel, don’t put your leg(s) up – needless to say, no-one needs to see that.

 3. If the steam room is almost empty, don’t sit directly beside the only person in there, it’s awkward – use the space.
-Much like Thomas Fink’s method of selecting the optimal Urinal, leave at least one space between you and the other person where possible.
+Much like Thomas Fink’s of the Man’s Book method of selecting the optimal Urinal; leave at least one space between you and the other person where possible.
 Trust me, it’ll make for a more enjoyable steam room experience for all concerned.

 4. Unlike the normal rules of Gentlemanly behaviour, do not hold the door open for the person behind you – they managed to get this far, I’m sure they’ll manage.
-When people have been waiting for the best part of 30mins for the ‘optimal steaming temperature’, then Barry opens the door and holds it open waiting for Tina to finish showering… Not cool.
+With users waiting up to thirty minutes for the ‘optimal steaming temperature’, then Barry opens the door and holds it open waiting for Tina to finish showering… not cool, too cool.

 8. If the sign says ‘No kids under the age of 16’ it means it.
 I would like to add that the age restriction also applies to mental age.

-I think that pretty much covers it, so now no excuses; the next time you go to the Steam Room follow the 10 rules and let your skin enjoy the benefits.
+I think that pretty much covers it, so now no excuses; the next time you go to the steam room follow these 10 rules and let your skin and mind enjoy the benefits.